 Southwest-style eggrolls are packed with chicken, corn, spinach, and southwest spices.
 Serve them with a spicy chipotle cream dip for a delicious appetizer or game day snack food.

 This weekend was action packed and fun filled brought to me by the city of Baltimore.
 Well, sort of.
 There was a comic book convention I went to for work and I got to walk around looking at spiffy artwork and people who really shouldn't have put themselves in that much spandex.
 If you need to buy it by the bolt, you probably shouldn't be in it.

 It is fun though to walk around and see everything.
 Lots of 'names' in the business were there mixing it up with some up-and-coming artists.
 I bought a couple of prints with the agreement that they would actual get to introduce themselves to a vertical surface and not just be stored away.

-The pic of this little dude was my favorite find and if I wasn’t so broke, I’da handed that kid $2.
+The pic of this little dude was my favorite find and if I wasn't so broke, I'd have handed that kid $2.

 Southwest-Style Egg Rolls with Chipotle Cream Dip

 - ½ cup chopped cilantro (haha, yeah right)

 - 1 teas chili powder

 - 6 oz Monterey Jack cheese, shredded